yala/OncoText/README.md

 ```

 For pretrained model snapshots, please reach out to @yala.
-There is a link on AWS for them.

 <br/>